abhii9922/Cryptozombie/README.md

 6. Deployed the testnet to Sepolia.

-# Deploying on Sepolia

-## Instructions to Deploy on Sepolia
+# Instructions to deploy on Sepolia

 1. Create an account on [Infura](https://www.infura.io/).
 2. Configure the API to Sepolia, and copy the API-key.